garmin/pyrex/README.md

 will probably just break the container.

 #### Specifying an alternate Docker image
-An alternate Dockerfile can be specified by setting the `pyrex:dockerfile` attribute.
+An alternate Dockerfile can be specified by setting the `dockerbuild:dockerfile` attribute.

 #### Debugging the container
 In the event that you need to get a shell into the container to run some